Moddimation/RedPepper/README.md

 ### Setup
 - Clone this repository recursively using ```git clone https://github.com/RedPepperDec/RedPepper.git --recursive```
 - Place the code.bin file in data/code.bin
+- Run 'python3 -m pip install colorama watchdog levenshtein cxxfilt' to install python prequesites (only watchdog needed for build!)
+- (Optional) If you want to run tools/progress.py, you also run 'python3 -m pip install GitPython matplotlib numpy'
     - If you didnt install ther ARM Compiler yet, put it to a path like `/opt/armcc/` or `C:\ARMCC\`
     - Set the armcc directory as ARMCC_PATH